Emad-COMBINE-lab/GRouNdGAN/docs/index.rst

    **Reporting Bugs:**

    If you encounter any issues, glitches, or unexpected behavior while using our software, please let us know.
-Reporting bugs helps us improve GRouNdGAN and ensure a better experience.
+Reporting bugs helps us improve GRouNdGAN.

    You can reach out to us by opening an `issue <https://github.com/Emad-COMBINE-lab/GRouNdGAN/issues/new>`__ on our GitHub repository.